 Appoint a Trustee

 Self-directed IRAs must have a licensed trustee or a custodian to oversee investments.
 The trustee must meet federal qualifications set forth by the IRS.
 This trustee will be responsible for the storage of the gold you put in your IRA, among other responsibilities associated with the investments.
 Trustees for self-directed IRAs typically include banks, credit unions, trust companies, and brokerage firms approved by the federal government.
+Check Gold Roth IRA for more information.

 Start with Cash Purchases